Unknown-Flyin-Wayfarer/Digantara/README.md

-Question No. 1 Answer -> qn1_answer.py
+1. Please open the file qn1_answer.py and run the program (please ensure numpy and skyfield libraries are installed) to see answer to first question. <br>
-Open this file and run the program (please ensure numpy and skyfield libraries are installed).
+2.